-Financial liabilities carried at fair value through profit or loss are initially recognized at fair value, and transaction costs are expensed in profit or loss.
+Financial liabilities carried at FVTPL are initially recognized at fair value, and transaction costs are expensed in profit or loss.
 Other financial liabilities carried at amortized cost are initially recognized at fair value plus transaction cost.

-Financial liabilities carried at fair value through profit or loss are subsequently carried at fair value.
+Financial liabilities carried at FVTPL are subsequently carried at fair value.
 Other financial liabilities at amortized cost are subsequently measured at amortized cost using the effective interest rate method.

-Gains or losses arising from changes in the fair value of financial assets and liabilities at fair value through profit or loss, including interest and dividend income and interest expense, are presented in profit or loss within other income (expenses) in the period in which they arise.
-Dividend income from financial assets at fair value through profit and loss is recognized in profit or loss as part of other income when the Company's right to receive payment is established.
+Gains or losses arising from changes in the fair value of financial assets and liabilities at FVTPL, including interest and dividend income and interest expense, are presented in profit or loss within other income (expenses) in the period in which they arise.
+Dividend income from financial assets at FVTPL is recognized in profit or loss as part of other income when the Company's right to receive payment is established.